beathan/django-akamai/README.rst

 Using PurgeRequest directly
 ---------------------------
 You may also import PurgeRequest from purge.py and use it directly.
-Not that only 100 urls will be sent with each purge request, due to limits set by Akamai.
+Not that only 200 urls will be sent with each purge request, due to limits set by Akamai.
-If you add more than 100 urls, purge() will need to be called until none remain.
+If you add more than 200 urls, `purge()` will need to be called until none remain.
+Calling `purge_all()` will issue as many requests as needed for the full list, possibly taking a significant amount of time before returning.

 If you don't provide a username and password when creating the PurgeRequest object, then your project's settings.py will be checked for